fiddlecube/compliant-llm/README.md

 ![License](https://img.shields.io/badge/License-MIT-red)

 Compliant LLM is your comprehensive toolkit for ensuring compliance and security of your AI systems.
-Infosec, compliance, and gen AI teams use compliant-llm to ensure that their AI agents are secure and compliant with internal policies and frameworks like NIST, ISO, etc
+Infosec, compliance, and gen AI teams use compliant-llm to ensure that their AI agents are secure and compliant with internal policies and frameworks like NIST, ISO, HIPAA, GDPR, etc.

 It supports multiple LLM providers, and can be used to test prompts, agents, MCP servers and GenAI models.